Jarvis-Consulting-Group/jarvis_data_eng-ahmadzendebudi/README.md

 ## Professional Experiences

-**Software Developer, Jarvis (2023-present)**: Donec mattis sed justo et sagittis.
-Vestibulum lacinia nulla ipsum.
-Curabitur imperdiet nibh vitae leo lacinia laoreet.
-Nullam accumsan, lectus ut maximus ultricies, augue justo egestas mi, vel bibendum felis.
+**Software Developer, Jarvis (2023-present)**: Executed various projects in a fast-paced and agile setting, utilizing Java, Docker, Git, GitHub, SQL, and Bash Scripting technologies.

-**Junior IT Professional, Abadgaz Lian (2017-2020)**: o	Developed the Firm's in-house financial record-keeping system with features such as form workflows, data analytics, management dashboard, and report generation.
+**Junior IT Professional, Abadgaz Lian (2017-2020)**: Developed the Firm's in-house financial record-keeping system with features such as form workflows, data analytics, management dashboard, and report generation.
 It was used to hold 2000+ receipts and 400+ products and services.

 **Teacher Assistant, Shiraz University of Technology (2015-2015)**: Arranged over ten extra class sessions, offering additional support under a lead teacher.
 Involved in the development of new material for course assignments.